The Best Way to Grind Sticky Weed: Tips and Techniques

 Start with Clean Hands:

-• Before handling your sticky weed, make sure your hands are clean to avoid transferring any dirt or contaminants.
+• Before handling your sticky herbs, make sure your hands are clean to avoid transferring any dirt or contaminants.

 Gently Break Apart the Buds: